TheBodger/MMM-SimplePlayer/README.md

 track3.mp3
 ```

-Note that these tracks are in the folder indicated in the musicDirectory config value
+Note that in this example these tracks are in the folder indicated in the musicDirectory config value

 ##Module Installation and config options